Dubai International Airport: Terminal 3

 The partly underground Terminal 3 was built at a cost of US$4.5 billion, exclusively for Emirates, and has a capacity of 65 million passengers.
-The terminal has 20 Airbus A380 gates at Concourse A and 5 at Concourse B and 2 at Concourse C. It was announced on 6 September 2012 that Terminal 3 would no longer be Emirates-exclusive, as Emirates and Qantas had set up an extensive code-sharing agreement.
+The terminal has 20 Airbus A380 gates at Concourse A, 5 at Concourse B, and 2 at Concourse C. It was announced on 6 September 2012 that Terminal 3 would no longer be Emirates-exclusive, as Emirates and Qantas had set up an extensive code-sharing agreement.
 Qantas would be the second and only one of two airlines to fly in and out of Terminal 3.
 This deal also allows Qantas to use the A380 dedicated concourse.
 Qantas services to and from Dubai ceased in 2018 in favour of a Singapore stopover instead. flydubai, Emirates' low cost subsidiary also currently operates certain selected routes, including most European destinations, to and from Terminal 3.

 In March 2023, United began services from Newark to Dubai, operating out of Terminal 3, becoming the only airline other than Emirates and flydubai to currently operate out of the terminal.

 Upon completion, Terminal 3 was the largest building in the world by floor space, with over 1713000 m2 of space, capable of handling 60 million passengers in a year.
 A large part is located under the taxiway area and is directly connected to Concourse B: the departure and arrival halls in the new structure are 10 m beneath the airport's apron.
 Concourse A is connected to the terminal via a Terminal 3 APM.
 It has been operational since 14 October 2008, and opened in four phases to avoid collapse of baggage handling and other IT systems.

 The building includes a multi-level underground structure, first and business class lounges, restaurants, 180 check-in counters, and 2,600 car-parking spaces.
 The terminal offers more than double the previous retail area of Concourse C, by adding about 4800 m2 and Concourse B's 10700 m2 of shopping facilities.

 In arrivals, the terminal contains 72 immigration counters and 14 baggage carousels.
 The baggage handling system—the largest system and also the deepest in the world—has a capacity to handle 8,000 bags per hour.
 The system includes 21 screening injection points, 49 make-up carousels, 90 km of conveyor belts capable of handling 15,000 items per hour at a speed of 27 km/h and 4,500 early baggage storage positions.